Karan Johar: Other work

 Johar has worked as a costume designer for Shah Rukh Khan on many films like Dilwale Dulhania Le Jayenge (1995), Dil To Pagal Hai (1997), Duplicate (1998), Mohabbatein (2000), Main Hoon Na (2004), Veer-Zaara (2004), and Om Shanti Om (2007).

 Johar is the host of Koffee with Karan, a talk show where he interviews actors, directors, producers, and other prominent members of the Hindi film industry.
 The series has run intermittently since 2004, with eight seasons as of January 2024.
 Since 2012, he has served as a judge on the reality shows Jhalak Dikhhla Jaa (with Madhuri Dixit and Remo D’Souza), India's Got Talent (with Malaika Arora Khan, Kirron Kher, and Farah Khan) and India's Next Superstars (with Rohit Shetty).
 In January 2022, he appeared as a judge on the Colors TV's show Hunarbaaz: Desh Ki Shaan along with Mithun Chakraborty and Parineeti Chopra.

 Johar is also an investor in an AI-led adtech influencer marketing platform Konfluence.
 The company had raised a pre-series funding of $4 million as of 8 February 2022.

 In 2024, Johar invested in the Fashion Entrepreneur Fund, a venture studio supporting fashion and lifestyle startups in India.

+He hosted the inaugural season of the 2025 series of The Traitors India, broadcast on Prime Video.